 Through the award of an annual bonus, the Corporation aims to enhance the link between pay and performance by aligning the financial and operational interests and motivations of employees, including the NEOs, with the annual financial returns of the Corporation and motivating the NEOs to work towards common annual performance objectives.
 It places a meaningful proportion of total cash compensation at risk, thereby aligning the pay of NEOs with the Corporation's financial and operational performance.
-The percentage of base salary target for bonus varies by executive level.

-The following table sets out the current bonus range, as a percentage of base salary, for the NEOs.
+The following table sets out the bonus range, as a percentage of base salary, for the NEOs during 2020.

 Name Minimum Target Maximum

 Jean Claude Gandur 0% 70% 140%

 Vance Querio 0% 70% 140%

 Scott Lewis 0% 50% 100%

 Kevin McPhee 0% 50% 100%

+Lindsey Rosebush 0% 40% 80%